JimSeker/drawing/README.md

 `AnimatedGifDemo_kt` (kotlin) shows how to use the animated Drawable class to have animated gifs.
 NOTE: api 28+

+`AnimatedVectorDrawableDemo` (java) show how to use Vector graphics animate them.  uses the androidx.vectordrawable

-`AnimatedVectorDrawableDemo` show how to use Vector graphics animate them.  uses the androidx.vectordrawable
+`AnimatedVectorDrawableDemo` (kotlin) show how to use Vector graphics animate them.  uses the androidx.vectordrawable

 `DrawDemo1` (java) uses a canvas from a imageview to draw on.
 There are 4 fragments.  main draws different types of objects, based on a spinner and some need two taps to be drawn like a line.  there is a animated fragments to clear an uses a thread, asyc uses a aysctask. draw1 only draws one object on the screen.